KhartesViewer/khartes/README.md

 have gathered from the video:

 * Each node that the user creates is added to a surface (the fragment);
-this surface is displayed in the map view under the Fragment View.
-Of course, if the new nodes form a line, rather than a surface, it is shown in the Fragment View.
+a map view of this surface is displayed in the Fragment View window.
+If all the nodes lie in a straight line, then the Fragment View will display a line rather than a surface.
 Once the user creates nodes in more than one Data Slice, a surface can be created, and this surface is shown in the Fragment View.